falcosecurity/falco-website/content/en/docs/rules/overriding.md

 ## Overview
 There may be cases where you need to adjust the behavior of the Falco-supplied {{< glossary_tooltip text="list" term_id="lists" >}}, {{< glossary_tooltip text="macro" term_id="macros" >}}, and  {{< glossary_tooltip text="rule" term_id="rules" >}}.

-You can override (modify) rules in falco two different ways:
+You can override (modify) rules in Falco two different ways:

 1) Define multiple rules files.
 The additional rules files can be used to add new lists, macros and rules or to override existing ones.
 2) You can override lists, macros, and rules in the same file so long as the override happens after the initial definition.